 - Find local assistance from the SBA and local business resources

-Pro Tip: I’d add another point: Keep looking for ways to reduce your small business expenses.
+Were I in charge at the SBA, I’d add another point: Keep looking for ways to reduce your small business expenses.
 That’s more of an ongoing obligation, but its importance is impossible to overstate, and it’s never too early to get started.

-Number five on that list (determining your company’s legal structure) is crucial, with plenty of pitfalls to avoid.
+In any event, number five on that list (determining your company’s legal structure) is crucial, with plenty of pitfalls to avoid.
 Let’s look at the most common business structures available to U.S.-based entrepreneurs – and a handful of less-common structures too.
 You’ll learn the basic attributes, advantages, and disadvantages of each structure.
 Afterward, you’ll be able to properly assess which option is right for you.

 A sole proprietorship (sole prop) is the simplest and least formal business structure available to U.S. business owners.
 By definition, it’s also the least conducive to growth.
 All sole props share some essential attributes:

 - Single Owner and Operator: A sole prop is owned and operated by one person only.
 Sole proprietors are free to hire employees and retain contractors, but they can’t add partners or issue stock to shareholders.
 If you want to bring new owners into the fold or sell equity in exchange for funding, you need to reorganize as a partnership or corporation.